 The end of useless meetings

-The daily standup is only one of many automated communication habits you can setup.
-Browse templates or create your own from scratch.
+The daily standup is only one of many automated habits you can create.
+Browse routines or create your own from scratch.

 Hold less awkward retrospectives by surfacing the key information asynchronously beforehand.